-Murray Edwards has a number of awards available for both undergraduates and graduates.
+Murray Edwards has a number of awards available for both undergraduates and postgraduates.
 Many of these are funded by the Rosemary Murray Fund, which is generously supported by alumnae.

 Details of how to apply for funding awards are given below.
 Applications are considered by the Student Funding Committee, which meets once a term.
-Application forms should normally be submitted to the Tutorial Office at the division of term (i.e. 9 November, 13 February, 14 or 21 May - in 2020, the division of term is 14 May).
+Application forms should normally be submitted to the Tutorial Office by 1 November, 13 February, 21 May.

 The Tutorial Office will email all students to remind you of the dates in plenty of time.